 - Geometry, including the properties of circles, triangles, quadrilaterals, polygons, and the Pythagorean theorem

 The Graduate Management Admission Test (GMAT) also includes a quantitative section which will include questions on problem solving and data efficiency.
-Students may prepare with full-length practice exams hosted by The Princeton Review and Veritas Prep.
+Students may prepare with full-length practice exams hosted by The Princeton Review.

 Prior Work Experience and Related Skills

 Prior work experience in a data science field is essential for admission to most master’s programs.
-In additional to 5-7 years of employment experience in a data science related field, admissions offices consider an applicants proficiency in the following skills:
+Along with expecting 5-7 years of employment experience in a data science related field, admissions offices also may consider your proficiency in the following skills:

 - Programming languages, especially JAVA, Python, and C++